tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 ![build_plane_complete_upper](./assets/build_plane_complete_upper.jpg?raw=true)

-The control wires can be seen coming out form under the rear landing gear in this lower shot.
+The control wires can be seen coming out from under the rear landing gear in this lower shot.
 In this photo, the wires are still terminated with a scrap of protoboard used for testing during construction.
 This is replaced in the final build with a "scenery plug" and the wires painted to blend in.